vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-artifact-lab.md

 ## Summary

-In this lab, you extended the ASP.NET Web App build workflow to upload artifacts using the `actions/upload-artifact` action.
-You learned how to configure and trigger a new workflow for uploading build outputs and verified the artifacts in GitHub Actions.
+In this lab, you extended the ASP.NET Web App build workflow to upload artifact using the `actions/upload-artifact` action.
+You learned how to configure and trigger a new workflow for uploading build outputs and verified the artifact in GitHub Actions.

 ---